 This cordless unit is also a foil shaver with two very powerful motors, and it has a pivoting head that means you get a very close shave.
 The dual motors mean that the blades go up and down and side to side, giving the device a better chance of cutting all the hair that passes under it.
 That’s crucial for the best shave.

 I like the design of this wet-dry shaver because it’s easy to hold onto, even in the shower.
 A lot of guys who like a wet shave like to do the deed in the shower, where there’s less mess and plenty of water.
-You can use shaving foam or shaving gel, if you like, but neither are required.
+You can use shaving foam or shaving gel, if you like, but neither is required.
 How much conditioning your face needs before shaving with this device is up to you.

 Another feature you’ll need is the pop-up trimmer that lets you get a nice clean line around a goatee or at the sideburns.